 This began to change in 1965, when the FCC ruled that all owners of dual AM/FM stations must devote at least 12 hours per day to original programming on the FM side.
 The new regulation went into effect in 1967.
-Some FM stations kept their original formats, while others decided to experiment with new formats.
-Many station owners gave their DJs the freedom to play whatever they wanted, and they chose to fill this time with jazz recordings and long, experimental album cuts.
+Some FM stations kept their original formats, while others chose to experiment with new formats.
+Many FM station owners gave their DJs the freedom to play whatever they wanted, and they chose to fill this time with jazz recordings and long, experimental album cuts.
 This was the origin of the progressive album-oriented rock stations that would become popular in the early 1970s.

 concert venues Before the late 1960s, large concert venues generally featured orchestra performances and stage plays.
 Rock music was heard at the local teen club or record hop.
 This began to change in the late 1960s, when concert halls dedicated to rock music opened all across the country.
 Many old ballrooms were converted into hip venues for psychedelic rock concerts.